johnamdickson/portfolio-project-1/README.md

 - The information in the <strong>Why Learn To Crochet?</strong> section were taken from two crocheting websites and a study referenced in the National Library of Medicine.
 - Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML or CSS code that enabled some of the functionality I was looking for.
 - Slack was an enormous help in resolving common issues that others had faced before me.
-- I want to thank Abby Humprheys in particular for her Peer Code Review and I credit the return to top button to her feedback.
+- I want to thank Abby Humphreys in particular for her Peer Code Review and I credit the return to top button to her feedback.
 - The icons in the Home Page and Footer were taken from [Font Awesome](https://fontawesome.com/)
 - Much inspiration was drawn from the Love Running walkthrough project.
 The structure of my website follows a similar trajectory and I referenced much of the html and styling code in my project.
 - My mentor Gurjot was a big help in offering support, helping me define the project and meet the requirements.